 Volume 4 – Ashton and John Bull

 Today’s review will be a tough one for some to swallow, largely due to the fact that John Bull is brand new and most of you have yet to try it.
 However, I can assure you, it’s a good match-up for Ashton.
 Ashton is a popular, expensive cigar that rivals the ranks of Macanudo and Davidoff.
-A mild-bodied handmade crafted in the Dominican by the Fuente family.
-John Bull is another mild-bodied cigar, but it is made in Nicaragua and comes equipped with a very low price point in value-sized boxes of 30.
+A smooth-bodied handmade crafted in the Dominican by the Fuente family.
+John Bull is another smooth-bodied cigar, but it is made in Nicaragua and comes equipped with a very low price point in value-sized boxes of 30.

 Hopefully you’re still with me here.
 If so, let’s move on.

-Ashton – When it comes to mild, high-quality Dominican handmades, the classic Ashton is usually one of the first brands people speak about.
+Ashton – When it comes to smooth, high-quality Dominican handmades, the classic Ashton is usually one of the first brands people speak about.
 The brand has enough ratings in Cigar Aficionado to field most of the NFL’s teams, and has been rated as high as ‘92’.
 Ashton combines a golden Connecticut shade wrapper with aged Dominican long-fillers.
 I chose the Double Magnum, which measures 6”x50, sits heavy in the hand, and offers a nice, glossy texture.

 John Bull – This cigar is brand spankin’ new, and comes from Nicaragua.
 Out of the gates, it has already been called “the working man’s Excalibur.”
-It’s mild in body, using a thick Connecticut-seed wrapper from Ecuador to conceal a mellow blend of Nicaraguan and Dominican tobaccos.
+It’s smooth in body, using a thick Connecticut-seed wrapper from Ecuador to conceal a mellow blend of Nicaraguan and Dominican tobaccos.
 The wrapper is a few shades darker than the Ashton’s Connecticut leaf, with some tooth and oils to boot.
 To keep things comparable, I chose the 6”x48 Britannia.

 Again, I hope you’re still with me here.
 Especially those that enjoy Ashton on a regular basis.
 I know there’s a good amount of you out there, so please read on as I break down the flavor and quality of each....

-Ashton – Over the years, I have come to really enjoy mild-bodied cigars.
+Ashton – Over the years, I have come to really enjoy smooth-bodied cigars.
 They offer a subtle, but sophisticated level of flavor and, when done right, today’s makers are producing mellow smokes that are really quite rich and enjoyable.
 The Double Magnum is smooth and shiny with no veins, and it offers a nice, cedary pre-light aroma.
 Off the bat, a creaminess coats my palate, followed by a toasty series of tobacco and cedar.
 The aftertaste sticks around just long enough to pick up more toast and wood on the tip of the palate.
 The cigar isn’t overly rich, but it’s balanced and pleasant.
 Ashton is known for consistency and quality, and this Double Magnum drives this point home.
 The flavor is consistently smooth and pleasant, while the burn remains slow and straight.
 A full-bodied fan may not reach for Ashton all too often, if ever, but I can easily find a spot for this cigar in my morning rotation, as I feel the crips (but creamy) flavors will pair nicely with a bold cup of coffee.
-The mild-bodied character lasts throughout the burn, while the cigar continues to pump out thick clouds of creamy, white smoke.
+The smooth-bodied character lasts throughout the burn, while the cigar continues to pump out thick clouds of creamy, white smoke.

 John Bull – This cigar is brand new to us, and has only been featured in one catalog to date.
 So far, sales are promising and, based on the “working man’s Excalibur” comments from our retail store customers, the brand seems to be off to a good start.
 The cigar is pretty, with a dark, toothy appearance.
 Upon first light, I note an interesting mix of dark tobacco flavors and crisp, mellower tobaccos.
 This mix is a result of the Nicaraguan and Dominican leaves inside, and it’s complemented nicely by the Ecuadorian-grown wrapper’s rich, creamy influence.
 There’s some sweet cedary tones during each puff, while toasty remains on the exhale.
 The slightest touch of pepper is found when the smoke exits my nose.
-The Ashton fan might consider this to be mild to medium.
-I say medium would be a stretch, as John Bull is a solid, mild-bodied handmade with a good balance of contrasting flavors.
+The Ashton fan might consider this to be mellow to medium.
+I say medium would be a stretch, as John Bull is a solid, mellow-bodied handmade with a good balance of contrasting flavors.
 The Britannia burns a little quicker than the Double Magnum, but I am not going to complain about that.
 This cigar can be enjoyed brainlessly, puffing away while doing just about anything, but enjoying it thoroughly.